-FORM 990 SERIES (ANNUAL INFORMATION

-RETURN) - Most charities must file an annual information return in the Form 990 series (990, 990-EZ, or 990-PF, with required schedules), disclosing information about the charity's revenue, expenses, activities, and financial position.
-See IRS Publication 557, Tax Exempt Status for Your Organization, and the instructions to the annual information returns for further information.
+FORM 990 SERIES (ANNUAL INFORMATION RETURN) AND THE E-POSTCARD (ANNUAL ELECTRONIC NOTICE) - Most charities must file an annual information return in the Form 990 series (990, 990-EZ, or 990-PF, with required schedules), disclosing information about the charity's revenue, expenses, activities, and financial position.
+Most small charities that are not required to file Form 990 or 990-EZ, must file an annual electronic notice known as the e-Postcard or Form 990-N. See IRS Publication 557, Tax Exempt Status for Your Organization, the instructions to the annual information returns and the Charities and Non-Profits page of IRS.gov for further information.